octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 * the initial storage of the smart contract(s)
 * the contract deployment steps: the order of deployment of smart contracts, networks, accounts

-These migration scripts are used the same way when you deploy your contracts for the first time and when you update your deployed smart contracts.
+These migration scripts are used the same way whether you deploy your smart contract for the first time or you update a new version of a smart contract.

 #### Importing the smart contract to deploy

 The first step is to specify which smart contract is to be deployed: